Updated June 18, 2019

 About Betterment

-Jon Stein first started building Betterment in 2008 with the mission to make investing easier for everyone.
-He wanted a service that automatically handled your money, and found that the only way to get it was to make it himself.
+The platform was founded in 2008 by Jon Stein in the hopes of making investing easier for everyone.
+He was looking for a service that automatically handled his money.
+Eventually, he found that the only way to get that service was to build the platform himself.

 About Wealthfront